mater1996/vue-photo-zoom-pro/README.md

 ### Customize preview area

-You can use any element to represent the preview area
+You can use any element to represent the preview area.

 ```html
 <vue-photo-zoom-pro :high-url="imgHighUrl">